 - Enroll in ENGR 100 and ENGR 198 courses during the fall semester.

 The ENGR 100 and 198 courses hold the objective to provide PEEC students with the required insight and tools to succeed in engineering.
-A key element of the ENGR 100 course is a community-based service project, where teams of students plan, design, build and analyze a beneficial project in collaboration with non-profit outreach oriented agencies in the Los Angeles area.
 In addition, the two courses provide an introduction to areas of study, highlight career opportunities, and assist in acquiring the skills and information necessary to succeed in engineering.

-PEEC students live in the living-learning community designated for them in Del Rey South, but not for fall 2020.
-PEEC will transition to a remote learning community for fall 2020.
+PEEC students live in the living-learning community designated for them in Del Rey South.
 Living in the community fosters a positive and supportive environment to help students learn together and from one another, as they experience the challenging integrated coursework specifically designed for them.
 The community is staffed with two resident advisors (RAs) who are also engineering students.
 They are responsible for building community on the floor and planning activities and programs for the students throughout the academic year.
-They also accompany the students on the “Explore Los Angeles” trips and are available as an academic resource.
+They are also available as an academic resource.

 "Through the various excursions in Los Angeles, I quickly became close with the all of the other PEEC students.
 PEEC challenged me to become fully immersed in many different engineering organizations and communities on campus.
 It was through these connections that I decided to study abroad during the fall of my second year in Bonn, Germany.
 The opportunity heightened my interested and experience as a civil engineering student."